 8. ASUS FX706LI-ES53

-Last but not the list, this entry on our list is a 17.3-inch laptop from ASUS aimed at those who want the best laptop for streaming they can get without spending a lot of money.
+Last but not the least is a 17.3-inch laptop from ASUS aimed at those who want the best laptop for streaming they can get without spending a lot of money.

 Much like the previous entry, it does sacrifice a lot of power to reduce its price, but we are still looking at a respectable machine that will easily handle casual gaming and streaming without any need to worry about FPS or other sorts of lag.